Cpp4You/CppLangNet/README.md

 This is the official repo of [cpp-lang.net](https://cpp-lang.net) website.

-It was originally created and is maintained by Paweł Syska (@PoetaKodu).
+Created and maintained by Paweł Syska (@PoetaKodu).

 ## ⚽ Goals

-The main goal is to finally give C++ a proper, well designed and open-source website with a modern learning course, a good and readable documentation that uses modern technology.
+The main goal is to finally give C++ a proper, well-designed and open-source website with a modern learning course, good and readable documentation that uses modern technology.

 ### 🚀 [The learning course](https://cpp-lang.net/learn/)

 We focus on simplicity.
-The teaching that people can't understand is a bad teaching.
+The teaching that people can't understand is bad.

 Examples: